docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 Sets the mouse button.

-relatedTarget

-Optional.
-Sets the related target, if any, for a mouseover or mouseout event.

-155

 Reinitializes the object, allowing you to change the event properties after construction.
 Arguments set the corresponding properties.
 Returns undefined.